-Professional fees decreased to \$320,979 (2015 - \$505,239) due to decreased stock-based compensation charges of \$16,678 during the current year compared to \$48,841 in the prior year and a decrease of \$152,097 in legal and accounting fees in the current year compared to the prior year as a result of the Company registering its securities in the United States and termination payment of \$73,830 to a former consultant in the prior year.
+Professional fees decreased to \$286,556 (2016 - \$320,979) due to decreased stock-based compensation charges of \$6,777 during the current year compared to \$16,678 in the prior year and a decrease of \$24,522 in legal and accounting fees in the current year compared to the prior year as a result of decrease in audit fees due to a general decrease in activities in the current year compared to the prior year.

-Regulatory expenses decreased to \$92,941 (2015 - \$154,996) due to more filing and listing fees incurred in the prior year.
-These expenses decreased as a result of the Company's registration of its securities in the United States combined with the Company's additional listing fee related to share compensation paid to the TSX in the prior year.
+Regulatory expenses decreased to \$77,155 (2016 - \$92,941) mainly due to more expenses incurred in the prior year as a result of the Company changing its Principal American Liaison in the current year resulting in a decrease in regulatory expenses.